 Benefits of an MEP

-- Cost Savings: By combining resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
+- Cost Savings: By pooling resources with other employers, businesses can lower administrative costs and fees associated with maintaining a retirement plan.
 This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-- Improved Access to Benefits: An MEP allows small businesses that might not have the resources to set up a retirement plan on their own can deliver competitive retirement benefits, helping to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: Small companies lacking resources to offer a retirement plan on their own can deliver competitive retirement benefits through an MEP., helping to attract and retain talented employees and offer the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP